gerardinhoo/TaskForge/README.md

-# TaskForge — Cloud, DevOps & SRE Portfolio Project
+# TaskForge — AWS DevOps Platform with SRE Observability

 ## Overview

-**TaskForge** is a full-stack application used as a hands-on portfolio project to demonstrate real-world **Cloud**, **DevOps**, **CI/CD**, and **Site Reliability Engineering (SRE)** practices on AWS.

-The project was built incrementally across multiple phases to reflect how production systems evolve over time, focusing on practical engineering decisions, infrastructure automation, and operational readiness.
+Full AWS DevOps platform for a containerized full-stack application — CloudFormation for infrastructure provisioning, Jenkins CI for automated Docker builds and tests, ECR for image storage, EC2 for container deployment, and CloudWatch for host-level observability.
+Built incrementally to reflect how production systems evolve from local development to a fully automated, observable cloud environment.

 ---